Married Women's Property Act 1870: Background

-Married women had few legal rights and were by law not recognized as being a separate legal being – a feme sole.
-In contrast, single and widowed women were considered in common law to be femes sole, and they already had the right to own property in their own names.
+Married women had few legal rights in the Common Law; and those that they did have - as in the right for support and maintenance at their husband's expense - were not easily enforceable.
+Wives were by Common Law not recognized as being a separate legal being – a feme sole.
+In contrast, single and widowed women were considered in Common Law to be femes sole, and they already had the right to own property in their own names.
 Once a woman became married, she still had the right to legally own her land or house but she no longer had the right to do anything with it, such as rent out a house that she owned or sell her piece of land: "Thus, a wife retained legal ownership of her real property—immovable property such as housing and land, but she could not manage or control it; she could not sell her real property, rent it, or mortgage it without her husband's consent".
-She could not make contracts or incur debts without his approval.
+She could not make contracts without his approval.
 Nor could she sue or be sued in a court of law.
-Only the extremely wealthy were exempted from these laws – under the rules of equity, a portion of a married woman's property could be set aside in the form of a trust for her use or the use of her children.
-However, the legal costs involved in establishing trusts made them unavailable to the vast majority of the population.

-Women started to try to get the act passed in the 1850s, a group of women had campaigned for the law to be amended with no success.
+Women started to try to get the act passed in the 1850s; a group of women had campaigned for the law to be amended with no success.
 One important woman taking up the cause was Barbara Bodichon (1827–1891).
 She promoted women's rights and in 1854 published A Brief Summary of the Laws in England concerning Women: together with a few observations thereon.
 She worked hard to reform the married women's property laws.
 As an artist, she also helped establish the Society for Female Artists in 1857.
 In 1865, she founded the women-only Kensington Society, for which she wrote Reasons for the Enfranchisement of Women in 1866.
 She was also an intimate friend of George Eliot (the pen name of Mary Ann Evans), who wrote Middlemarch.

 In 1868, efforts to get the act passed were revived; in that year, a Married Women's Property Bill was introduced into parliament, which proposed that married women should have the same property rights as unmarried women.
 A long and energetic campaign by women's groups and some men led to the passing of this Act.

 The Married Women's Property Act 1870 provided that wages and property which a wife earned through her own work or inherited would be regarded as her separate property and by the Married Women's Property Act 1882, this principle was extended to all property, regardless of its source or the time of its acquisition.
 The Act also protected a woman not only from her husband gaining control of her property but also from people that worked for him, his creditor, "These acts generally exempted married women's property from attachments by creditors of their husbands".